confact/Fathr/README.md

 It is under work, when it's more or less complete, it will be inspired on CodeIgniter which i really digg.

-### Just Framework
-This branch is just the framework for those who want it clean and just code on.

 ### Contribute
 We are in need of helpers, fixes and improvements.
 Be free to do pull-requests and report bugs and request helpers in the issues-tab.